In the Kansas City area, driving on highways in almost unavoidable. Construction zones also are unavoidable, and they can be dangerous

 The National Highway Traffic Safety Administration (NHTSA) reports that in 2019, 690 drivers and their passengers were killed in work zones around the country.
 Additionally, the majority of the crashes that took place involved rear-end collisions, meaning that many of the crashes taking place can be linked to people not paying attention or speeding.

-Work zone fatalities are increasing
+Are work zone fatalities increasing in Missouri?

-According to the data from 2019 and 2020, the number of crashes in work zones increased 1.4%.
+Yes.
+According to data from 2019 and 2020, the number of crashes in work zones increased 1.4%.
 There were some decreases, statistically, such as decreases in the number of rear-end crashes or those involving large commercial vehicles, but there were increases in other areas.
 Speeding saw an increase, as did the number of crashes involving cyclists and pedestrians.

+Not speeding.
 Whether you are driving on a highway or on the backroads when you come across a construction site, you need to slow down.
 Slowing down can help reduce the risk of a crash and, if one does occur, the severity of it.